Highlights of the Project

 For the 120 days offer, we will do our maximum to respect your preferred date of departure, however, the dates of the project must be flexible +/- 7 days.

-What is an Exchange program and what happens in an Exchange program?
+What is an Exchange program (Hotel stay) and what happens in an Exchange program?

-An Exchange program is an opportunity for the participants to experience the life in another country while studying, traveling, learning and sharing their knowledge with others.
-Participants attend a school in the morning where they do different academic and extra-curricular activities.
+An Exchange program is an opportunity for the participant to experience the life in another country while studying, traveling, learning and sharing their knowledge with others.
+The participants attend a school in the morning where they do different academic and extra-curricular activities.
 In the Afternoon, they visit the local city and its famous attractions and some organizations.
-In the evening each participant spends time with his/her French host family.
-This continues with a different schedule each day.
-The weekend is spent with the family according to the plans of each participant’s respective family.
-An Exchange program happens for 1 to 3 weeks but we feel 2 weeks is an ideal duration for the participant.
+In the evening all the participants and adults spend time together in a hotel.
+This program continues with a different schedule each day.
+1 to 3 extra nights can be spent with the family, usually the weekend (Subject to feasibility).
+An Exchange program (Hotel stay) lasts 7 nights maximum in hotel + 1 to 3 optional nights family stay.

 How does the payment deadline work?